Vikram Sampath

 Vikram Sampath is an Indian popular historian and columnist, who is noted for writing biographies of Gauhar Jaan, Vinayak Damodar Savarkar and Mysore Kings.
-He is Fellow of the Royal Historical Society, an Eisenhower and Aspen Global Fellow and Senior Research Fellow of Prime Ministers' Museum and Library Society.
-He is also a columnist for The Print.
-He is also the founder of the Bangalore Literature Festival.

-Sampath was born in Karnataka.
-After academic training in engineering, mathematics, and finance, he worked in banking.
-In 2008, he published a history of the Wadiyar Dynasty of Mysore—a childhood fascination.
-In 2012, he published a biography of Gauhar Jaan, which received critical acclaim and won the Yuva Puraskar in English literature from Sahitya Akademi.
-The next year, Sampath published a biography of S. Balachander, which also garnered positive reviews.

-In 2013, Sampath left his job at Hewlett-Packard to begin a PhD in ethnomusicology and history at the University of Queensland, Australia.
-In 2019 and 2021, he wrote a two-part biography of Savarkar that received praise for its thorough detail but was criticised for its uncritical treatment of the subject.
+Sampath started his career in finance.
+He published a history of the Wadiyar Dynasty of Mysore in 2008, and a biography of Gauhar Jaan in 2012.
+In 2013, Sampath left his job at Hewlett-Packard to obtain a PhD in ethnomusicology and history at the University of Queensland, Australia.
+He wrote a two-part biography of V. D. Savarkar that received praise for its thorough detail but was criticised for its uncritical treatment of the subject.
 In September 2021, Sampath was selected as a Fellow of the Royal Historical Society.

-In February 2022, some academics accused Sampath of plagiarism, providing examples of near-identical reproduction of other authors' works in his corpus.
+In 2022, some academics accused Sampath of plagiarism, providing examples of near-identical reproduction of other authors' works in his corpus.
 Sampath denied the allegations and initiated a lawsuit.

 Early life and education

 Vikram Sampath's father Sampath Srinivasan was a Tamil banker; his mother Nagamani Sampath was a Marathi housewife.
 He was raised in Bangalore, and completed his schooling at Sri Aurobindo Memorial School and Bishop Cotton Boys' School.

 Sampath was trained in Carnatic music since the age of five; among his teachers were Jayanthi Kumaresh and Bombay Jayashri.
 Sampath graduated from Birla Institute of Technology and Science, Pilani (BITS Pilani) with a dual degree in electronics engineering and a master's degree in mathematics.
 Against the wishes of his professors, who wanted Sampath to pursue a PhD in topology, he shifted to finance and obtained an MBA from S. P. Jain Institute of Management and Research.
 In October 2017, Sampath received a doctorate in ethnomusicology and history from the School of Music at University of Queensland, Australia.
 (Note: The thesis is titled "Indian classical music and the gramophone (c.
 1900-1930): A socio-cultural, historical, and musical analysis of the Gramophone Company's Indian recording expeditions".)